mjmcnelis/iS3D2/README.md

     M. McNelis, D. Everett and U. Heinz, Comput.
 Phys.
 Commun.
 228 (2021) 107604
     C. Shen, Z. Qiu, H. Song, J. Bernhard, S. Bass and U. Heinz, Comput.
 Phys.
 Commun.
 199 (2016) 61-85

+## Running the code

+The default makefile in `src/cpp/GNUmakefile` uses the g++ compiler, which is what we use for particle sampling.

+To compile and run iS3D, do either

+    sh cleanMakeCPU.sh
+    ./iS3D.e

+or

+    sh particlization.sh

+The results from the simulation are stored in `results`.

+To parallelize the continuous Cooper-Frye formula on OpenMP, edit the makefile to use the icpc compiler with the -qopenmp flag.
+Then compile and run iS3D on `s` threads by doing

+    sh cleanMakeCPU.sh
+    sh runCPU.sh s

+Note that the particle sampler does not use OpenMP acceleration.

+## Freezeout surface

+The input freezeout surface file in `input/surface.dat` must have one of the three formats to be read in correct

+The

+Turning on the will require